CMU offers scholarships and awards which reward past academic achievement, encourage future scholarship, and provide financial assistance.

 The Dr. Robert Janzen Memorial Scholarship was established at CMU by the Janzen family and Rob’s friends at ClimateCHECK.
 Dr. Janzen had a thirst for knowledge and a love for agriculture that took him to study at Canadian Mennonite Bible College, University of Manitoba, and University of Alberta where he received his doctorate in soil science in 1993.
 He was widely recognized by his friends and colleagues for his expertise and was admired for being a person of integrity and compassion.

-This Scholarship is to recognize a student entering their third or fourth year of studies with interests in inter-disciplinary study including some areas like environment, development, theology, science, and business.
+This Scholarship is to recognize a student entering their third or fourth year of studies with interests in inter-disciplinary studies including some areas like environment, development, theology, science, and business.

 The scholarship is awarded to a Mennonite Brethren student with a demonstrated interest in Anabaptist-Mennonite history and theology.